-The Test teams will run appropriate test scripts with their corresponding OLHP/Job Aids to confirm that the function being performed meets the intended results.
+The test teams will run appropriate test scripts with their corresponding OLHP/Job Aids to confirm that the function being performed meets the intended results.
 The teams will maintain statistics on the test execution of the changes in the release including the tester and timeframes.
-The Tests teams should update SN to reflect the length of time a specific change was in testing.
+The test teams should update SN to reflect the length of time a specific change was in testing.
 The TRR document will be reviewed and validated against the change.
-Upon completion of all required tasks and testing for the change, it will move to the Technical Configuration Control Board (TCCB) to be reviewed for production readiness and scheduled for implementation.
+All changes must be reviewed and pass Quality Assurance to determine production readiness.